marchaesen/vcxsrv/mesalib/docs/envvars.rst

       initialize all memory allocated in VRAM as zero

 ``RADV_FORCE_FAMILY``
-   create a null device to compile shaders without a AMD GPU (eg. gfx900)
+   create a null device to compile shaders without a AMD GPU (e.g. gfx900)
 ``RADV_PERFTEST``
    a comma-separated list of named flags, which do various things: